mmat1/skynet-ai-2025/adr/004-indexing-strategy.md

 last_updated: 02/13/2025
 ---

+## TODO: Decide on the indexing strategy for questions and answers, considering options like single index, index per question, or index per question and version.

 ## Status

 - The following statuses are considered valid and should be followed by a date; proposed, accepted, and superseded.
 Example;